casper7995/claude-code-architect-copilot/INSTALL.md

 ---

-## Future Installation (When Marketplace is Released)
+## Future: CLI Command Installation (Coming Soon)

-Once plugin marketplace support is released, you'll be able to use the official installation method:
+Once CLI marketplace commands are released, you'll also be able to use:

 ### Step 1: Add the Marketplace